zlig/masters-thesis/README.md

 - Comparison of statistical analysis performance model with modern neural network to measure improvements and reduce false positive
 - On reception of an alert, identify related standard operating procedure within a SOP database using NLP
 - Service to submit a map and receive annotated GeoTIFF document with layers showing identified patterns (road, fields, border..etc)
-- Estimate crops yield based on sattelite data and weather information of a particular farming region ((White Paper)[https://www.sciencedirect.com/science/article/pii/S0168192318303162])
+- Predict crops yield based on sattelite data and weather information of a particular farming region ([White Paper][https://www.sciencedirect.com/science/article/pii/S0168192318303162])
 - Télé-présence appliance interfacing automatically to remote in case of an event (someone here, door bell..)
 - Timeseries dataset comparisons of white box vs black/grey box models, such as ARIMA vs GARCH vs LSTM
 - Matches Jobs to Candidate via the skills using Latent Dirichlet Allocation (LDA)